 Confirming the message

 What reason is there to think so?
-One of the main purposes of miracles was to confirm the authority of the messenger and the authenticity of the message (Mark 16:20).
-If a person could perform a bonafide miracle, this gave weight to what he had to say.
-Since God healed Saul’s blindness through Ananias, Saul had every reason to pay attention to what Ananias had to say.
+One of the main purposes of miracles in the New Testament was to confirm the authority of the messenger and the authenticity of the message (Mark 16:20).
+When someone performed a genuine miracle, it lent credibility to the message they brought.
+Since God healed Saul’s blindness through Ananias, Saul had every reason to trust and pay attention to what Ananias had to say.

 So Ananias departed and entered the house.
 And laying his hands on him, he said, “Brother Saul, the Lord Jesus who appeared to you on the road by which you came has sent me so that you may regain your sight and be filled with the Holy Spirit.”
 And immediately something like scales fell from his eyes, and he regained his sight.